-In order for the State to prove that you violated your probation, they must show by a preponderance of the evidence that you either failed to complete some required condition or violated a new law.
-Additionally, it must be shown that it was a willful and substantial violation in order to sustain the VOP case.
+For the State to prove that you violated your probation, they must show by a preponderance of the evidence that you either failed to complete some required condition or broke a new law.
+Additionally, it needs to show that the VOP was a willful and substantial violation to sustain the VOP case.

 There are a variety of reasons why a person may have their probation violated.
-Some common reasons include the failure to pay fines and/or court costs, the failing of a drug test, and being arrested on a new charge.
+Some common causes include the failure to pay fines and court costs, the failing of a drug test, and being arrested on a new charge.

 In Florida, a technical violation is any violation that is not caused by picking up a new charge or being arrested for a new offense.
 It may be a failure to complete some ordered condition of probation or possibly not completing the terms of probation in a sufficient amount of time.